 Take 2 large sterilised Kilner jars and layer up the damsons and sugar between them, then pour over the gin.

-Give it all a good shake and leave in a cool, dark place for 2-3 months.
+Give it all a good shake and leave in a cool, dark place for 2-3 months, remembering to shake weekly.

 Strain and bottle into sterilised bottles.